germanrochar/soccer_analysis/README.md

 ## Introduction

-The main purpose of the project is to create an import tool that can...
+The main purpose of the project is to create an import tool that can....

 The main purpose of the project is to create a visual interface where anyone can see statistics of the latest season in _Liga Mx.
 All statistics about the games, players, managers, etc. will be imported from a csv file and stored in a graph database using Neo4j.
 It's important to mention that even though there are a couple open source projects available to integrate neo4j with Eloquent, we decided to use